nazim-asif/System-Design-Study/ConcurrencyControlInDistributedTransactions.md

 - If validation is successful (no conflicts detected), the transaction proceeds to commit its changes.
 - The changes from the private workspace or local copies are written to the database.
 - If validation fails (conflict detected), the transaction is rolled back, and its changes are discarded.
 The transaction may be retried.

+### Optimistic Concurrency Control Methods

+#### 1. Timestamp Based (OCC)

+In a timestamp based concurrency technique, each transaction in the system is assigned a unique timestamp which is taken as soon as the transaction begins, and its verified again during the commit phase.
+If there’s new updated timestamp from a different transaction then based on some policy defined by the System Adminstrator the transaction will either be restarted or aborted.
+But if the times stamp is same & never modified by any other transaction then it will be committed.

+#### 2. Multi-Version Concurrency Control (MVCC)

+In MVCC, every data item has multiple versions of itself.
+When a transaction starts, it reads the version that is valid at the start of the transaction.
+And when the transaction writes, it creates a new version of that specific data item.
+That way, every transaction can concurrently perform their operations.

+#### 3. Snapshot Isolation
+Snapshot isolation is basically a snapshot stored in an isolated manner when our database system was purely consistent.
+And this snapshot is read by the transactions at the beginning.
+Transaction ensures that the data item is not changed while it was executing operations on it.
+Snapshot isolation is achieved through OCC & MVCC techniques.

+#### 4. Conflict Free Replicated Data Types (CRDTs)

+CRDTs is a data structure technique which allows a transaction to perform all its operation and replicate the data to some other node or current node.
+After all the operations are performed, this technique offers us with merging methods that allows us to merge the data across distributed nodes (conflict-free) and eventually achieving consistent state (eventually consistent property).

 ## Two-Phase Commit (2PC)